jpaulkaito/TodoListApp/README.md

 4. To mark a task as completed, simply click the checkbox next to it.
 5. To edit or delete a task, click the corresponding icons next to the task.
 6. Use the navigation arrows to switch between different months.

+## Search Functionality
+New Feature: Search Tasks
+We've added a search functionality to help you find specific tasks easily.
+When you type in the search box, the app will dynamically update the task list to display only those tasks that match your search criteria.

 ## Contributing
 Contributions to improve My Monthly To-Do App are welcome!
 If you have any suggestions, bug fixes, or new features to add, feel free to create a pull request.